 A native Virginian who hails from Bristol, Lydia received her B.S. in sustainable development from Appalachian State University.
 She has worked on local food and sustainable agriculture initiatives with Appalachian Sustainable Development in Abingdon, Va., where she also served on the Sustain Abingdon Commission and helped organize a number of events for the city, including a residential solarize program.
 She joined Appalachian Voices as an AmeriCorps VISTA working on solar development in the Southwest Virginia coalfields in 2017, and now continues that work as a permanent member of the New Economy team.
 She feels deeply connected to her roots in Appalachia and enjoys learning and working on all things connected to its past and future.

 lydia [at] appvoices.org

 North Carolina / Cleaning Up Coal Ash

 Raised on the Pamlico River in Washington, N.C., Amy has spent her career in public service for environmental protection.
 She earned a B.S. in biology and M.A. in environmental science education at East Carolina University, and spent three summers researching sharks in the Bahamas.
-She served as an outreach specialist for the Center of Applied Aquatic Ecology before joining the North Carolina Department of Environment and Natural Resources in 2004.
-Over the next decade, Amy rose steadily in the ranks to become the regional office supervisor for DENR’s Washington region.
+She served as an outreach specialist for the Center of Applied Aquatic Ecology before joining the N.C.
+Department of Environment and Natural Resources in 2004.
+Over the next decade, Amy rose in the ranks to become the regional office supervisor for DENR’s Washington region.
 Amy joined Appalachian Voices in 2013.
 She currently serves as an Environmental Justice Co-Chair of the Southeast Climate and Energy Network.
 Amy joys spending time outdoors with her husband, Tony, and their two children, hiking, boating, camping and playing music together.
-Amy brings a wealth of expertise in clean water protection to the helm of Appalachian Voices’ North Carolina program.

 amy [at] appvoices.org